littleironwaltz/claude-think-tool/README.md

 - File input/output support for batch processing
 - Multiple output formats (text, JSON)
 - Custom prompt templates
+- Clean architecture with proper separation of concerns
+- Comprehensive test suite with unit and integration tests

 ## How It Works